2024 Watershed Assessment

 twin lakes park

 The EverBlue Report identified that the Twin Lakes Park Basin had silted in and was no longer operating as efficiently as it could.
 This stormwater basin was actually created by the TWCWC team many years ago.
-The Twin Lakes Park community is working with the TLWQC and the Stewards of Twin Lakes to improve the operation of the basin as part of the other efforts being completed in the adjacent Sagamore area.
+The Twin Lakes Park community, worked with the Stewards of Twin Lakes and with funding supported by TLWQC a plan was implemented in 2025 to improve the operation of the basin as part of the other efforts being completed in the adjacent Sagamore area.

 twin lakes park basin